Alice's Adventures in Wonderland: Adaptations and influence

-Labelled "a dauntless, no-nonsense heroine" by The Guardian, the character of the plucky, yet proper, Alice has proven immensely popular and inspired similar heroines in literature and pop culture, many also named Alice in homage.
-The book has inspired numerous film and television adaptations which have multiplied as the original work is now in the public domain in all jurisdictions.
-Musical works inspired by Alice includes The Beatles' single "Lucy in the Sky with Diamonds", with songwriter John Lennon attributing the song's fantastical imagery to his reading of Carroll's books.
+Labelled "a dauntless, no-nonsense heroine" by the Guardian, the character of the plucky, yet proper, Alice has proven immensely popular and inspired similar heroines in literature and pop culture, many also named Alice in homage.
+The book has inspired numerous film and television adaptations, which have multiplied, as the original work is now in the public domain in all jurisdictions.
+Musical works inspired by Alice include the Beatles's song "Lucy in the Sky with Diamonds", with songwriter John Lennon attributing the song's fantastical imagery to his reading of Carroll's books.
+Argentine prog-rock band Seru Giran used Alice as a metaphor to represent the political climate in Argentina during the 1970s in their song "Canción de Alicia en el país".
 A popular figure in Japan since the country opened up to the West in the late 19th century, Alice has been a popular subject for writers of manga and a source of inspiration for Japanese fashion, in particular Lolita fashion.

 Live performance

-The first full major production was Alice in Wonderland, an 1886 musical play in London's West End by Henry Savile Clarke and Walter Slaughter, which played at the Prince of Wales Theatre.
+The first full major production was Alice in Wonderland, a musical play in London's West End by Henry Savile Clarke and Walter Slaughter, which premiered at the Prince of Wales Theatre in 1886.
 Twelve-year-old actress Phoebe Carlo (the first to play Alice) was personally selected by Carroll for the role.
-Carroll attended a performance on 30 December 1886, writing in his diary he enjoyed it.
+Carroll attended a performance on 30 December 1886, writing in his diary that he enjoyed it.
 The musical was frequently revived during West End Christmas seasons during the four decades after its premiere, including a London production at the Globe Theatre in 1888, with Isa Bowman as Alice.

 As the book and its sequel are Carroll's most widely recognised works, they have also inspired numerous live performances, including plays, operas, ballets, and traditional English pantomimes.
 These works range from fairly faithful adaptations to those that use the story as a basis for new works.
 Eva Le Gallienne's stage adaptation of the Alice books premiered on 12 December 1932 and ended its run in May 1933.
-The production has been revived in New York in 1947 and 1982.
+The production was revived in New York in 1947 and 1982.
 A community theatre production of Alice was Olivia de Havilland's first foray onto the stage.

+A dramatisation by Herbert M. Prentice premiered at the Shakespeare Memorial Theatre, Stratford-upon-Avon in 1947, and was in turn adapted for television by John Glyn-Jones and shown by the BBC on Christmas Day 1948.
+The BBC screened another adaptation of Prentice's play in 1956.